kajott/PixelView/README.md

 - **unsafe:** never run it on untrusted data!
 - does **not** support any kind of animated images (e.g. GIFs)
-- no proper error message when opening a broken file (screen just stays black)
 - some aliasing may still be seen when downscaling, especially during animations
 - some display configuration items are screen size dependent (e.g. zoom level)
 - the display area may sometimes make a sudden jump at the end of an animation